Main Page Content

 BS in Nursing

 Success is defined differently by everyone who seeks it.
-Erin Kirkpatrick, a nursing student at The College at Brockport, defines success as making a difference in the lives of others, through hard work, compassion and caring.
+Erin Kirkpatrick, a nursing student at SUNY Brockport, defines success as making a difference in the lives of others, through hard work, compassion and caring.
 A Brockport education, along with extracurricular activities, has afforded Erin the opportunities necessary to become the person, and nurse, she dreams of being.

 Erin chose to pursue nursing for a simple reason: "I needed a profession that would be both challenging and rewarding, and I've found that balance in nursing," she said.
 Erin's dream job is to become a nurse practitioner with a focus on maternity and neonatology.
 A member of the Honors Program, Erin chose Brockport for the competitiveness and quality of the nursing program.
 She is very proud of her accomplishments as she is on track to complete her second year in the program.